brooks-code/img_utils/README.md

 * `BRRER.sh`: [A bash script](https://github.com/brooks-code/jpeg-tidy) for resizing and renaming images, as well as removing EXIF metadata *(added in Feb.
 2025)*.
 * `posteritas`: [A python script](https://github.com/brooks-code/posteritas) for creating a poster mosaic from pictures located within a folder *(added in Apr.
 2025)*.
-* *more utilities will appear here as they are added to this repository.*
+* *more utilities will appear here as they are added.*

 ## Installation